NicolaZomer/3D-Object-Classification/README.md

 # 3D-Object-Classification

+Nowadays, the identification and understanding of 3D objects in real-world environments has a wide range of applications, including robotics and human-computer interaction.
+This is typically addressed using Deep Learning techniques that deal with 3D volumetric data, as they are generally able to outperform standard Machine Learning tools.

+In this work, we experiment with several architectures based on Convolutional Neural Networks with the aim of classifying 3D objects.
+We run our tests on the ModelNet40 dataset, one of the most popular benchmark in the context of 3D object recognition.

+First we compare the effectiveness of Point Clouds and Voxel grids, inspecting pros and cons of these representations.
+We see how, for instance, the more accurate representation obtained via PC does not lead to better performance when dealing with CNNs, unless you have very large memory capacities.

+Then, we build an Autoencoder in order to retrieve an high-dimensional embedding of the input data.
+We show that the application of simple ML techniques, such as SVM, on these intermediate representations can lead to state-of-the-art performances and codewords could be used for compression purposes.
+Finally, we provide a visual representation of the encoded features through t-SNE.

 ## Dataset
 We employ the [ModelNet40](https://modelnet.cs.princeton.edu/)[1] dataset for our experiments.
 The dataset contains 12,311 3D models of 40 categories.
 The models are represented as point clouds with 3D coordinates and 3D normals.